XianingY/XianingY/README.md

-- 👋 Hi, I’m @XianingY
+- 👋 Hi, I’m XianingY
-- 👀 I’m interested in Valorant and League of Legends
+- 👀 I’m interested in Valorant and League of Legends.

 <!---